Skip to main content

 The Slovak system of education represents a single-structure model, where the vast majority of pupils complete primary education (ISCED 1) and lower secondary education (ISCED 2) at primary schools.
 Subsequently, the pupils will complete higher secondary education at general or vocational secondary schools (ISCED 3).

-• transition to 8-year gymnasiums after the 5th grade of primary school;
+• transition to 8-year gymnasiums after the 5th grade of primary school,

-• transition to dance conservatories after the 5th grade of primary school;
+• transition to dance conservatories after the 5th grade of primary school,

 Dance conservatory

 Dance conservatory is a separate type of secondary school that provides complex art education and artistic-pedagogical education in an 8-year continuous educational programme in the study field 8227 Q dance.
+It prepares pupils for a professional career in arts or teaching art and vocational subjects.
+Dance conservatories are founded as boarding schools.

 Dance conservatories provide

-1. Lower secondary education (1. - 4. grade of dance conservatory),
+• Lower secondary education (1. - 4. grade of dance conservatory),

-2. Full secondary vocational education (5. - 8. grade of dance conservatory) after successfully passing the school leaving examination (maturita),
+• Full secondary vocational education (5. - 8. grade of dance conservatory) after successfully passing the school leaving examination (maturita),

-3. Higher vocational education (7. - 8. grade of dance conservatory) after successfully passing the graduate examination (absolventská skúška).
+• Higher vocational education (7. - 8. grade of dance conservatory) after successfully passing the graduate examination (absolventská skúška).

 Pupils can be admitted to the first grade of dance conservatory provided they achieved primary education and successfully completed the fifth grade of primary school and met the requirements of the admission procedure.
 The admission examinations also include a talent examination, which consists of the verification of special abilities, skills, or talent required for the successful completion of the respective field of education.

 Education at dance conservatories directly follows up on primary education.
-It focuses on providing pupils with general education and key competences of general secondary education with maturita and secondary vocational education with maturita.
+It focuses on providing pupils with general education and key competencies of general secondary education with maturita and secondary vocational education with maturita.
 In particular, it prepares pupils for further university study, career, and personal and social life.

+The study is completed in the eighth grade by the school-leaving examination (maturita) as well as the graduate examination (absolventská skúška).
 Pupils who have successfully passed the school-leaving examination achieve full secondary vocational education (ISCED 354).
 The document certifying the achieved level of education is the Certificate of School-leaving Examination.

-Pupils will achieve higher vocational education by completing the 8-year dance conservatory educational programme, which is completed by the standardised graduate examination.
+Pupils will achieve higher vocational education by completing the 8-year dance conservatory educational programme, which is completed by the graduate examination.
 Certificates of the achieved level of education are the Certificate of Graduate Examination and the Graduate Diploma with the right to use the title of „Diploma Specialist in Arts“ (Dis.art)

 Gymnasiums with eight- and five-year educational programmes

 Higher secondary education provided by gymnasiums in 4-year educational programmes is described in the previous chapters.
+However, pupils can achieve higher general secondary education by attending:

-1. 8-year gymnasiums and
+• 8-year gymnasiums and

-2. 5-year bilingual gymnasiums.
+• 5-year bilingual gymnasiums.

 The certificate of the achieved level of education is the Certificate of School-leaving Examination.